mbraak/jqTree/docs/_entries/options/onloadfailed.md

 name: options-onloadfailed
 ---

-When loading the data by ajax fails, then the option **onLoadFailed** is called.
+When loading the data by ajax fails, then the option **onLoadFailed** is called with a `Response` parameter.

 {% highlight js %}
 $('#tree1').tree({